tree bark damaged

-The images to the right are all real warm season sunbun, not the winter damage figuratively called "sunscald" The top tree was an evergreen at some condominiums where other protective trees were removed for building.
-The middle image was an ash tree burned because trees were removed from the neighbors yard.
+The images to the right are all real warm season sunburn, not the winter damage figuratively called "sunscald" The top of the photo was an evergreen at some condominiums where other protective plants were removed for building.
+The middle image was an ash or Fraxinus burned because woody plants and branches were removed from the neighbors yard.
 The cross-cut during removal shows the interior damage and the tree's attempt to callus over the injury.
-The bottom photo was one of 30 consecutive newly planted trees in Portland that all became burned from lack of trunk protection after planting.
+The bottom photo was one of 30 consecutive newly planted flowering cherry in Portland that all became sun damaged from lack of trunk protection after planting.

 Winter freezing, called "sunscald" is similar but not identical.
 But to many people, the basic damage may look the same.
 Most important to realize is that summer sunburn far exceeds winter sunscald (freeze)..